Skip to content

 • And more…

 This course is a safe space for open discussions.
-We embrace many perspectives and experiences within this course and at the UW Libraries, as long as they are not harmful to one another.
-We strive to make this a welcoming and supportive environment to allow each of you to thrive creatively as a researcher.
+We embrace all students with many perspectives and experiences within this course and at the UW Libraries, as long as they are not harmful to one another.
+We strive to make this a welcoming and supportive environment to allow each of you to thrive as a researcher.

 Participation

-GSRI is primarily an asynchronous experience, which means that it can be completed totally online on your own time.
-We recommend you pace yourself to one module a day but the specifics of your participation are entirely up to you.
+GSRI is primarily an asynchronous experience, which means that it can be completed totally online and on your own time.
+We recommend you pace yourself to one topic a day but the specifics of your participation are entirely up to you.

 Events

-We offer optional synchronous Zoom meetings in each session of GSRI to help build community and address more complex issues of graduate student research.
+We offer optional synchronous events to help build community and address more complex issues of graduate student research.
 Attendance is not required to participate or complete the workshop.
-Details about Zoom sessions will be shared via email or in Slack.
+Details about Zoom sessions or campus location will be shared via email, and can be found in your Welcome Packet.

 Code of conduct

 Students are expected to follow the Libraries Code of Conduct.
-This includes online interactions in Slack, email, etc. If you have questions about this, please feel free to reach out to us anytime at via Slack or by using the contact form.
+This includes online interactions via email, on Zoom and in-person.
+If you have questions about this, or feel a code has been violated, please feel free to reach out to us by using the contact form.

 Commitment to diversity, equity and inclusion

 Equity is a core value of the UW Libraries.
-We believe that libraries have a central role to play in building a more socially just and anti-racist society.
-We bear the responsibility to investigate and dismantle policies and practices that perpetuate inequities and have devalued, neglected or harmed BIPOC and other minoritized communities.
-We are committed to engaging in an ongoing process of identifying and confronting ways in which organizational and institutional culture, bias, and discrimination may inhibit the lives and education of groups that have been marginalized in our society, on our campuses, and in our libraries.
-We actively support the University in advancing equity, sustaining diversity, creating inclusive experiences for all members of our community, and confronting institutional bias and structural racism.
+At the University of Washington, diversity, equity, inclusion and belonging are integral to excellence.
+We value and honor all identities, experiences, and perspectives, strive to create accessible, welcoming, and respectful learning environments, and promote access, opportunity, and justice for all.
+We believe that libraries have a central role to play in building a more socially just society where all students are embraced and welcomed.
+We are committed to engaging in an ongoing process of identifying and confronting ways in which organizational and institutional culture, research, and bias may inhibit the lives and education of groups that have been marginalized in our society, on our campuses, and in our libraries.
+We actively support the University in advancing equity for all, sustaining diversity, and creating inclusive experiences for all members of our community.

 Land Acknowledgement